 - 1/3 cup water , divided

 - 1 1/2 Tbsp minced garlic

 - 1 tsp finely peeled and minced ginger

 - 3 1/2 Tbsp soy sauce

 - Preheat oven to 400 degrees.
 Line a rimmed 18 by 13-inch baking sheet with parchment paper, set aside.

-- Bake chicken in preheated oven until chicken has cooked through (center of larger pieces should register 165 on an instant read thermometer, about 12 - 14 minutes (note that the coating won't be very golden brown, most of the color comes from the sauce so don't over-bake the chicken or it will dry).
+- Bake chicken in preheated oven until chicken has cooked through (center of larger pieces should register 165 on an instant read thermometer, about 14 - 18 minutes (note that the coating won't be very golden brown, most of the color comes from the sauce so don't over-bake the chicken or it will dry).

 - While chicken is baking prepare honey garlic sauce.
 Add 1 Tbsp of the water to a small bowl.
 Add in cornstarch and whisk until smooth, mix in remaining water then set aside.

 - Heat oil in a small saucepan over medium heat.
 Add garlic and ginger and saute just until lightly golden to remove the harsh bite, about 30 seconds.
 Remove pan from heat.

 - Add in honey and soy sauce and whisk water/cornstarch mixture once more and pour into pan.